 - You might get a message that you need a compatible application to export a list.
 Click on OK.
 You will be displayed a text file in the browser.
 Right click, Save As, and save the file without changing its name (owssvr.iqy).
 Then browse your computer to find this file, double click it, it will open in Excel.

-Depending on your credentials and authentication mechanism, you might be prompted by Excel to enter your SharePoint credentials.
+Depending on your credentials and authentication mechanism, you might be prompted by Excel to enter your SharePoint or Microsoft 365 credentials.

-In Excel, right click on a cell in your list, select the Table menu and click Synchronize with SharePoint to synchronize your Excel file with SharePoint.
+Then, in Excel, right click on a cell in your list, select the Table menu and click Synchronize with SharePoint to synchronize your Excel file with your List.

 Yes, it’s so easy!